mstsaiteja/Coursera-ML/README.md

 # Coursera-ML

-Contains solutions for the exercises of Machine learning course on Coursera taught by Andrew Ng
+Contains solutions for the exercises of Machine learning course on Coursera by Andrew Ng